nap01/config/fedora/37w/init-config.md

 This module periodically updates metadata in the background to speed up the runtime of dnf commands.

-Turn it off to avoid unecessary bandwidth use at bad times.
+Turn it off to avoid unnecessary bandwidth use at bad times.

 ```bash
 systemctl disable dnf-makecache.timer